How can we help you when you have Mutliple Sclerosis?

 What exactly is Multiple Sclerosis?

-According to MedicineNet, multiple sclerosis is a condition that has to do with an immunity-propagated process that causes an abnormal reaction with the body’s immune system, resulting in damages to the central nervous system tissues.
+According to MedicineNet, MS is a condition that has to do with an immunity-propagated process that causes an abnormal reaction with the body’s immune system, resulting in damages to the central nervous system tissues.

-As of now, the cause of multiple sclerosis is still not known.
+As of now, the cause of MS is still not known.
 There are various theories involving the causes of MS in different people.
 These hypotheses range from vitamin D deficiency to viral infections.
 Certain sources also consider excessive salt intake in daily diets as a possible cause.

 That said, none of these theories has yet to be proven accurate.
 What is known is that the disease is not contagious, so there is no fear of passing it on from one person to the other.
 The risk factors for MS include: